Osvaldo Lucas

 Osvaldo Lucas Vázquez (born 28 May 1977) is a retired Mexican football player who played as a defender.

 Lucas made his professional debut on 3 August 2003 for Irapuato FC, before moving to Atlante during the summer of 2004.

-During the winter transfer window of the 2007-08, Lucas became the first Mexican to play in the Azerbaijan Premier League buy signing for Standard Baku.
+During the winter transfer window of the 2007-08, Lucas became the first Mexican to play in the Azerbaijan Premier League by signing for Standard Baku.
 His debut came on 17 February 2008 in a 1–0 defeat away to Gabala.